Bad Boys (1995 film): Production

 Principal photography began on June 27, 1994, at the Dade Tire company near downtown Miami, the city chosen to replace the original New York locale.
 Filming continued throughout the area, including South Beach's Tides Hotel, the Mediterranean Biltmore Hotel, the Dade County Courthouse and a multimillion-dollar estate on a private island.
 The second floor of downtown Miami's Alfred DuPont building was converted into a police station; a freighter on the Miami River into a drug lab.
 Bad Boys climactic scenes were filmed at the Opa-Locka Airport.
-Filming was quick due to the TV schedules of the stars with production wrapping on August 31.
+Both Lawrence and Smith were starring in their own hit television shows, Martin and The Fresh Prince of Bel-Air, when filming Bad Boys; filming was quick due to the television schedules of the stars with production wrapping on August 31.
 The opening sequence was written and shot during post-production.
-In the film's early stages of development, Simpson and Bruckheimer initially envisioned Dana Carvey and Jon Lovitz in the roles.
-When the film was written for Carvey and Lovitz, the original title for Bad Boys was Bulletproof Hearts.
-Arsenio Hall turned down the role of Lowrey and cites that choice as the worst mistake he has ever made.
-The role eventually went to Smith.
-Both Lawrence and Smith were starring in their own hit TV shows, Martin and The Fresh Prince of Bel-Air, when filming Bad Boys.
-The Fresh Prince of Bel-Air even references the film in an episode.
-In the season 6, episode 20, called "I Stank Horse", Nicholas "Nicky" Banks tells Will that his parents will not let him watch Bad Boys, to which Will replies, "Bad Boys, huh?
-What'cha gonna do?"

 Improvisation

 Director Bay did not like the script and often engaged Smith and Lawrence in discussions about how the dialogue and scenes could improve.
 He often allowed them to improvise while the cameras were rolling.
 He secretly told Smith to call Lawrence a bitch before the car scene.
-The whole "two bitches in the sea" was improvised, as was Lawrence's comment when Leoni called him gay.
+The line "two bitches in the sea" was improvised, as was Lawrence's comment when Leoni called him gay.
 The scene in the convenience store, when the clerk puts a gun to Burnett and Lowrey's heads and yells, telling them to "Freeze, mother bitches!", is also improvised.
 They came up with: "No, you freeze, bitch!
 Now back up, put the gun down and get me a pack of Tropical Fruit Bubbalicious".
 "And some Skittles."
 According to Bay in the DVD commentary, at the end of the film when Mike and Marcus are recuperating, Mike says "I love you, man."
 Bay claims that Smith refused to say the line, causing the director and actor to argue back and forth over the line.
 Bay wanted Smith to say the line as he felt it summed up the friendship between the cops.
 After their argument had lasted for half of the day's shoot and much of the crew was ready to pack up, a fed up Bay told Smith to do whatever he wanted, after which Smith changed his mind and agreed to say the line.